 A Foyer is a housing project that provides accommodation for young people aged 16-25 and is linked to training.
-It opened its doors in 2000 and is the only accredited Foyer operating in Shropshire and Telford.
+It opened its doors in 2000.

-Residents are given opportunities to gain new skills, either by taking up formal education courses or getting involved in centre-led projects, such as a current initiative to learn and use multi-media skills, including video-making and computer editing.
+Residents are given opportunities to gain new skills, either by taking up formal education courses or getting involved in centre-led projects.
 The training is individually tailored to each resident to enable them to become more independent, so that eventually they can take on a tenancy of their own.

 Ludlow Foyer's mission is to provide a safe and supported environment for young people to gain the confidence to lead their lives in the community, often achieving new skills and making new friends along the way.

 Contact the Foyer

 Criteria for acceptance

 If you are not working or in training or education, you must be in receipt of benefits or willing to apply for benefits before the start of your License Agreement or any offer of accommodation.
 Evidence will be required at the point of interview and acceptance.